GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chrome-testing/index.md

 Additionally, we plan to provide a small fraction of traffic within Mode B that also has Privacy Sandbox relevance and measurement APIs disabled.
-Other APIs, like First-Party Sets, CHIPS, FedCM, and so on, will not be disabled.
+Other APIs, like Related Website Sets, CHIPS, FedCM, and so on, will not be disabled.
 We anticipate that this combination will be helpful to establish a baseline of performance without third-party cookies, and we're seeking [feedback](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support/labels/chrome-testing) on